influxdata/iot-api-python/README.md

 * Write Data
 * Query Data

-Within your templates directory, create the following files
+In the `./templates` directory, create the following files
 * `create.html`(link outs to the files.
 UI code explanation out of scope) (Page to create virutal IoT device)
 * `data.html` (Page to query for telemetry data)
 * `devices.html` (Page to query for device data)
 * `write.html` (Page to write telemetry data)

-Once those files have been created, update `base.html` and `app.py` to connect the routes.
+After those files are created, update `base.html` and `app.py` to connect the routes.
-Without going into details regarding the UI, `app.py` serves our routes and runs our core logic.
+Without going into details regarding the UI, `app.py` serves the routes and runs the core logic.

-For example, in our `data` route, we retrieve `device_id_input` from `data.html` when user input is submitted and call `get_measurements()` with the provided input.
-After the query is ran, we re-render `data.html` with the query results.
+For example, in the `data` route, `device_id_input` is retrieved from `data.html` when user input is submitted. `get_measurements()` is then called with the provided input.
+After the query is ran, `data.html` re-renders with the query results.

 ```python
 @app.route('/data', methods=['GET', 'POST'])